google-gemini/example-chat-app/README.md

 GOOGLE_API_KEY=<your_api_key> go run .
 ```
 The server will start on `localhost:9000`.
-By default, the app will run on port 9000.
-You can modify the port the server listens on by setting the environment variable `PORT`.
+By default, the server starts on port 9000.
+You can override the default port the server listens on by setting the environment variable `PORT` in the command above.

 ## Usage
 To start using the app, visit [http://localhost:3000](http://localhost:3000/)